kushaldev75/NMA-Deep-Learning/README.md

 ## Results

+Observations:
+1. The architectures with batch normalization seems to behave worse than the conventional architectures at least on the initial iterations because they got lower accuracy in both train and test dataset.
+2. However, the batch normalization architectures seem to reduce the overfitting gap between train and validation curves.

 <p align='center'>
 <img src="https://github.com/kushaldev75/NMA-Deep-Learning/blob/main/plots/plot1.png" width=600 height=300></img>
 </p>

+The same behavior with respect to the gap and accuracy is maintained in this experiments.
+However, now we got less accuracy than the expected, which suggests that the addition of additional linear layers does not contributes to the performance of the method.

 <p align='center'>
 <img src="https://github.com/kushaldev75/NMA-Deep-Learning/blob/main/plots/plot2.png" width=600 height=300></img>
 </p>

+We reported our best accuracy and loss with the VGG 11 network.
+The significant differences between prior trials are the number of layers to decrease features, batch size, and data augmentation.

+First, it was proposed that a few classifier layers were hard to learn new data features.
+Therefore, we decrease feature numbers smoothly with three linear layers and the batch sizes for better training.

+Furthermore, to prohibit overfitting problems, we augmented the dataset by random rotation for 30 degrees.
+Since the brain images are symmetric and have some direction information, we set the degree only to 30, which is widely acceptable for medical image data augmentation.

+Best Model Hyperparameters:

+- Model architecture: VGG11 feature extractor 25088 -> 2048 (Dropout-0.7) -> 256 (Dropout-0.6) -> 4
+- Adam optimizer with learning rate: 1e-4
+- batch size of 32
+- number of epochs: 20
+- Augmentation: RandomRotation(degrees=30) (from torchvision.transforms)

+Best Model Performance:

+- Accuracy: 84.26%
+- Precision: 92.01%
+- Recall: 84.26%
+- F1-Score: 85.64%

 <p align='center'>
 <img src="https://github.com/kushaldev75/NMA-Deep-Learning/blob/main/plots/plot3.PNG" width=300 height=300></img>
 </p>

+## Conclusion and Further Study

+- By acheiving the best model accuracy over 84%, our model in some way achieves the proposed goal and validates our hypothesis that we can successfully make transfer of knowledge to medical imaging domain.
+- However, we did not overcome the overfitting gap, which clearly can be appreciate as a challenging task in this problem.
+- We suggest also to evaluate the model with more representative metrics such as Recall, Precision, and F1-score

+From the results, networks with few layers show better accuracy than more layers.
+Also, we expect the batch normalization could improve the performance, but it didn’t.
+With this result, our conclusion is that the light model shows better results than complex models.
+We expect that the simple model is better as it is robust to data noise and flexible enough to learn new features.

 ## Acknowledgement